 Early Design Anthropology

 Design anthropology grows out of the confluence of the multiple disciplines which include design and anthropology but is by no means limited to them.
-This trend of blending disciplines seems to have arisen in its modern context the with information technology in the early 1990s as a result of the new challenges it presented.
+This trend of blending disciplines seems to have arisen in its modern context with information technology in the early 1990s as a result of the new challenges it presented.
 At that time, design consulting firms like IDEO, Fitch, and frog were starting to bridge industrial design and engineering.
 Similarly, larger research labs like Xerox PARC, Microsoft Research, and Bell Labs technologies had been bringing together communication designers, usability and human factors engineers with social scientists from anthropology, linguistics sociology, and psychology.
 The goal was to “understand how people thought machines worked, to understand the interactions between people and technology, and the reciprocal impact of organizations, practices, and technologies on one another” (Clarke, 2017).

 Design Anthropology Matures